UFC 275: Teixeira vs. Prochazka: Predictions & Analysis

 A few statistical edges stand out.
 Prochazka throws significantly more leather — a 2.9 sig. strike per minute gap.
 Teixeira is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Teixeira has tighter striking defense, making opponents miss more often.

 The Pick: Jiri Prochazka over Glover Teixeira.
-This is essentially a pick'em.
-The model nudges toward Prochazka at 54%, but there's almost nothing separating these two.
-The market implies 66% for Prochazka, but our model sees only 54%.
-That 12-point gap favoring Teixeira is worth watching.
+The model gives Prochazka a slight nod at 61% — this could easily go either way.
+The market implies 66% for Prochazka, but our model sees only 61%.
+That 5-point gap favoring Teixeira is worth watching.

 Valentina Shevchenko vs Taila Santos